MW55/Natrix/README.md

 ### Assembly
-To assemble paired-end reads and remove the subsequences described in the pre- vious section PANDAseq (Masella et al. 2012) **REFERENCE** is used, which uses a probabilistic error correction to assemble overlapping forward- and reverse-reads.
+To assemble paired-end reads and remove the subsequences described in the pre- vious section PANDAseq (Masella et al. 2012) is used, which uses a probabilistic error correction to assemble overlapping forward- and reverse-reads.
 After assembly and sequence trimming, it will remove sequences that do not meet a minimal or maximal length threshold, have an assembly quality score below a threshold that can be defined in the configuration file and sequences whose forward- and reverse-read do not have an sufficiently long overlap.
 The thresholds for each of these procedures can be adjusted in the configuration file.
 If the reads are single-end, the subsequences (poly-N, barcode and the primer) that are defined in the define_primer rule are removed, followed by the removal of sequences that do not meet a minimal or maximal length threshold as defined in the configuration file.

 ## Similarity clustering
 ### Conversion of FASTQ files to FASTA files
 The rule copy_to_fasta converts the FASTQ files to FASTA files to reduce the disc space occupied by the files and to allow the usage of CD-HIT, which requires FASTA formated sequencing files.
-Clustering of similar sequences The CD-HIT-EST algorithm (Fu et al. 2012) **REFERENCE** clusters sequences together if they are either identical or if a sequence is a subsequence of another.
+Clustering of similar sequences The CD-HIT-EST algorithm (Fu et al. 2012) clusters sequences together if they are either identical or if a sequence is a subsequence of another.
 This clustering approach is known as dereplication.
 Beginning with the longest sequence of the dataset as the first representative sequence, it iterates through the dataset in order of decreasing sequence length, comparing at each iteration the current query sequence to all representative sequences.
 If the sequence identity threshold defined in the configuration file is met for a representative sequence, the counter of the representative sequence is increased by one.
 If the threshold could not be met for any of the existing representative sequences, the query sequence is added to the pool of representative sequences.
 Cluster sorting The cluster_sorting rule uses the output of the cdhit rule to count the amount of sequences represented by each cluster, followed by sorting the representative sequences in descending order according to the cluster size and adds a specific header to each sequence as required by the UCHIME chimera detection algorithm.

 ## Chimera detection
 ### VSEARCH
-VSEARCH is a open-source alternative to the USEARCH toolkit, which aims to functionally replicate the algorithms used by USEARCH for which the source code is not openly available and which are often only rudimentarily described (Rognes et al. 2016) **REFERENCE**.
+VSEARCH is a open-source alternative to the USEARCH toolkit, which aims to functionally replicate the algorithms used by USEARCH for which the source code is not openly available and which are often only rudimentarily described (Rognes et al. 2016).
 Natter uses as an alternative to UCHIME the VSEARCH uchime3_denovo algorithm to detect chimeric sequences (further referred to as VSEARCH3).
 The VSEARCH3 algorithm is a replication of the UCHIME2 algorithm with optimized standard parameters.
-The UCHIME2 algorithm is described by R. Edgar 2016 **REFERENCE** as follows:
+The UCHIME2 algorithm is described by R. Edgar 2016 as follows:

 "Given a query sequence *Q*, UCHIME2 uses the UCHIME algorithm to construct a model (*M*), then makes a multiple alignment of *Q* with the model and top hit (*T*, the most similar reference sequence).
 The following metrics are calculated from the alignment: number of differences d<sub>QT</sub> between Q and T and d<sub>QM</sub> between *Q* and *M*, the alignment score (*H*) using eq.
 2 in R. C. Edgar et al. 2011.
 The fractional divergence with respect to the top hit is calculated as div<sub>T</sub> = (d<sub>QT</sub> − d<sub>QM</sub>)/|Q|.
 If divT is large, the model is a much better match than the top hit and the query is more likely to be chimeric, and conversely if div<sub>T</sub> is small, the model is more likely to be a fake."

 The difference between the UCHIME2 and UCHIME3 algorithm is that to be selected as a potential parent, a sequence needs to have at least 16 times the abundance of the query sequence in the UCHIME3 algorithm, while it only needs double the abundance of the query sequence to be selected as a potential parent in the UCHIME2 algorithm.

 ## Table creation and filtering
 ### Merging of all FASTA files into a single table